-2.9.1 Apply thread sealant to the male threads of an air fitting that is compatible with the air-supply hose fitting, as noted in Section 2.9.2, and install it onto the 1"-NPT air filter located at the blast machine inlet, as shown in Figure 8.
-Note that the style of connection shown in Figure 8 is for reference only.
+2.9.1 Apply thread sealant to the male threads of an air fitting that is compatible with the air-supply hose fitting, as noted in Section 2.9.2, and install it onto the 1"-NPT air filter located at the blast machine inlet, as shown in Figure 9.
+Note that the style of connection shown in Figure 9 is for reference only.

 Hose disconnection while under pressure can cause serious injury or death.
-Use safety lock pins or safety wire to lock twist-on type air-hose couplings together and prevent accidental separation, and also use safety cables to prevent hose from whipping should separation occur.
-Safety lock pins and safety cables are listed in Section 9.1: Optional Accessories.
+Use safety lockpins or safety wire to lock twist-on claw type couplings together and prevent accidental separation, and safety cables to prevent hose from whipping should separation occur.